 In hopes of giving you a better understanding of the philosophical foundation at Balanced Achievement, we have created a ‘Balanced Achievement 101’ series that reviews the various components that merge together to form our teaching ideology.
 In each article (links can be found at the bottom of this page) we outline the given topic, discuss important historical information, and examine key educational concepts that are relevant to the teachings at Balanced Achievement.
+Like learning a new language, for example, taking Spanish lessons can enrich your life.
 In this article, we explore the field of personal development in Self-Help Psychology 101.

 Self-Help Psychology 101

 It is estimated that, within the United States, the self-help psychology industry annually generates around 10 billion dollars.
 Personal coaching, motivational speakers, weight-loss programs, books, and a number of other training options join together to form the basis for an industry that is rarely affected by economic downturns.
 The industry, which is largely known for the books that come from it, is also one of the best-selling literary genres in the world.

 Otherwise referred to as personal development, self-improvement, or personal growth, self-help psychology offers individuals the opportunities to improve themselves in every facet of life.
 Modern day leaders of the industry come from all walks of life and share a variety of tools, strategies, and stories that can be used to empower and improve our everyday lives.